inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/eum-server-configuration.md

 ```

 #### InfluxDB
-The InfluxDB exporter is disabled by default and can be enabled by setting the URL
-via `inspectit-eum-server.exporters.metrics.influx.url`.
+By default, the InfluxDB exporter is enabled, but it is not active since the url-property is not set.
+The property can be set via `inspectit-eum-server.exporters.metrics.influx.url`.

-The following configuration snippet shows the default configuration of the InfluxDB exporter:
+The following configuration snippet makes the InfluxDB Exporter send every 15 seconds metrics to an InfluxDB available under `localhost:8086` to the database `inspectit`:
 ```YAML
 inspectit-eum-server:
   exporters: